 Disney doesn’t exactly encourage this, but there are no prohibitions against it.
 You’re not required to get a three-course meal at any WDW table service restaurant.
 You can order just drinks and an appetizer or just coffee and dessert.
 However, if you decide to do this, you might want to consider being extra generous with your tipping.

 Note: There are some locations where this is not possible.
-For example, restaurants that only offer prix fixe service, such as family-style locations, only serve full meals.
+For example, restaurants that only offer prix fixe service, such as buffet or family-style locations, only serve full meals.

 How long does it typically take to eat at a table service restaurant?